 The organisation or business seeking SEG certification must be audited in full - it is not sufficient to have selected parts of the organisation certified.
-This to ensure transparency and traceability and to show that the whole organisation is committed to it - not just selected parts.
+This is to ensure transparency and traceability and to show that the whole organisation is committed to it - not just selected parts.

-Similarly, an Ultimate beneficial Owner (UBO) cannot be certified for one company when another under their ownership has been prosecuted for illegal activity related to eel fishing or trade.
+Similarly, an Ultimate beneficial Owner (UBO) cannot be certified for one company when another under their ownership has been prosecuted or is under investigation for illegal activity related to eel fishing or trade.

 An 'organisation' in this context is a company or group of companies that have a common ownership, leadership or management by a person, company or organisation.
 The UBO usually also bears responsibility or a group of companies.
-Separate guidance is being developed to clarify this.